Stookhy/Amazon_Vine_Analysis/README.md

   What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?

+    37.4% of reviews relate to percentage of 5-star reviews for unpaid Vine program.

   ![This is an image](https://github.com/Stookhy/Amazon_Vine_Analysis/blob/main/Resources/5%20Star%20Percentage.png?raw=true)

 ## Summary